PROGRAMS AND SERVICES

 Senior Meal Sites - HACM developments host five senior meal sites managed by the Milwaukee County Department on Aging.
 Persons 60+ can participate in the low or no-cost meal programs at the United Community Center's Senior Center at Olga Village, Convent Hill, Lapham Park, Arlington Court and College Court.

 Neighborhood Network Computer Centers - HACM operates six computer centers to help ensure digital inclusion for all persons.
 The Centers emphasize the development of basic computer skills, responsible use of the Internet, social media and email.
 Locations (hours of operation are posted at each):

 Health Care - There are two health clinics located within or adjacent to HACM developments.
 Progressive Community Health Center, a federally-qualified health center (FQHC), is located within the Hillside Family Resource Center.
 The University of Wisconsin-Milwaukee School of Nursing operates a clinic at the Silver Spring Neighborhood Center.

-Employment/Economic Self-Sufficiency: HACM offers a wide range of programs to assist housing residents in increasing the employment and economic self-sufficiency.
+Employment & Economic Self-Sufficiency - HACM offers a wide range of programs to assist public housing residents in increasing the employment and economic self-sufficiency.
+These include:

 |The Housing Authority of the City of Milwaukee is an equal opportunity housing provider and does not discriminate on the basis of race, color, religion, national origin, ancestry, sex, age, handicap, lawful source of income, marital status, family status or sexual orientation.|